KyleKing/recipes/docs/seafood/shrimp_scampi.md

 ## Notes

-- \*Save some of the starchy pasta water to help thicken up the sauce when combining
+- Save some of the starchy pasta water to help thicken up the sauce when combining
 - Seasonings were slightly increase to taste.
 Could also be served with bread, but the ratios may need to be adjusted
-- Btw, Scampi are a small lobster common in the North Atlantic/Mediterranean, but Shrimp is commonly substituted, especially in the US